CS340-21/tagger/Proposal.md

   - Sam Baumann, Rob Bray, Brandan Roachell, Taylor Rogers

 # Introduction
-This project is a baseball tagger, which is a scorekeeping application for baseball coaches.
+This project is a scorekeeping application for baseball coaches.
 The main taggers currently competing on the market both have the same limited flexibility.
 This project idea is not novel, but it fills the need of the market by introducing more flexibility within the app that competitors lack, such as splitting rosters.
 It resembles iScore and GameChanger, two widely used scorekeeping apps for multiple sports, including baseball.
 This app will be different as it will focus on baseball and provide options for tagging intrasquad scrimmages.

 ### Team Background
 Sam: Have experience with Django and other web development tools such as HTML/CSS/JS.